grantsingleton/UNIX-shell/index.md

 ### Execute Commands

 I support background process calling in my implementation so I need to check if any background processes are complete so that I can acknowledge them, effectively killing their zombie status.
+The WNOHANG flag is what prevents the program from halting until a child is terminated.
+This flag is necessary, otherwise this would not be a background process since the program would get stuck here.
+The function checks to see if there are any children that have terminated, if not, the program moves on.

 ```
 pid_t pidd = 0;